Best English-Speaking Hospitals and Clinics in Tokyo [2024]

 NTT Medical Center Hospital in Tokyo is another JMIP-accredited general hospital that welcomes English-speaking international patients who can not speak Japanese.
 This is one of the hospitals where all doctors speak English, and you do not have to depend on their interpreters.

-This hospital is located within walking distance from Gotanda station in the Shinagawa ward of Tokyo.
+This hospital is within walking distance from Gotanda station in the Shinagawa ward of Tokyo.

 NTT Medical Center Hospital was established in 1952 by Nippon Telegraph and Telephone Public Corporation as a medical facility for its employees and their families.
 However, in 1986, it was opened to the general public.